We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - sleep difficulties and daytime sleepiness

-Suggested ways of reducing the pain include:
+Some ways of reducing the pain include:

-- over-the-counter or prescription medications
+- taking over-the-counter or prescription medications

-- spinal-cord stimulation
+- undergoing spinal cord stimulation

 Individuals can work with a healthcare team to find suitable ways of reducing pain.